Large smooth twins from short lattice vectors: Smooth Twin Results

-\subsubsection{Guessing versus lifting.}
+\subsubsection{Guessing versus lifting ($k,l$).}

-The guessing and dimensions for free lifting approach both give a trade-off between the lattice dimension one sieves in and the success probability of finding smooth twins.
-We therefore compare their usage by considering $k$ guessing dimensions and $l$ lifting dimensions such that $k+l = 20$ is constant and vary\footnote{The case $k=0$ is not considered as otherwise each trial would use exactly the same lattice.} $k \in \{ 5, 10, 15, 20 \}$.
-Both regimes are considered for this comparison and we make separate plots counting the normalised frequency for the number of found twins with or without duplicates.
+We compare guessing ($k$) and lifting ($l$) by varying $k \in \{ 5, 10, 15, 20 \}$ with $k+l = 20$, balancing lattice dimension against success probability\footnote{The case $k=0$ is not considered as otherwise each trial would use exactly the same lattice.}. \iffullversion Both regimes are considered for this comparison and we make separate plots counting the normalised frequency for the number of found twins with or without duplicates. \fi In the normal regime (Figure~\ref{subfig:guess_vs_lift_normal}), counting duplicates favors $(10,10)$ or $(15,5)$ over $(5,15)$ or $(20,0)$.
+For unique twins, guessing dominates, with $(15,5)$ being optimal.
+Lifting appears to disproportionately find the same unusually short twins repeatedly.
+Similarly, in the power-of-two regime (Figure~\ref{subfig:guess_vs_lift_pow2}), $(15,5)$ is optimal for duplicates, while $(20,0)$ performs nearly as well for unique twins.

-We first consider the results for the normal regime in Figure~\ref{fig:guess_vs_lift_normal}.
-In the left plot, counting with duplicates, we see that a somewhat even division $(k,l)=(10,10)$ and favouring guessing $(15,5)$ are comparable, and significantly better than a lot of lifting $(5,15)$ or no lifting $(20,0)$.
-In the right plot, only counting unique smooth twins, we however see that the balance shifts to favouring guessing $(k,l) = (15,5)$ being optimal.
-One explanation could be that the lifting technique disproportionately favours exceptionally short twins, which are thereby found multiple times in different trials once they can be represented by the guessed factor base.

-In the powers-of-two regime we see a similar result in Figure~\ref{fig:guess_vs_lift_pow2}.
-Here favouring guessing $(k,l) = (15,5)$ is optimal when counting duplicate{}s, but in the unique regime we see that $(20,0)$ comes close to the same performance.